ZW007/FoodOrder/README.md

 # FoodOrder
-An online food order web using NodeJS
+An online food order web using Express, a back end web application framework for Node.js,

 To run this,  first creat a mongdb database named by restaurant,
 then creat a collection named menus in the database, we provide you a menus.json in in mongoDB json files folder,